Sewer treatment facility in Oxnard detects COVID mutations | NewsChannel 3-12

 Sewer treatment facility in Oxnard detects COVID mutations

-OXNARD, Calif. -- The City of Oxnard is studying sewage to better understand the COVID virus.
-Two mutation have already been found through the testing in recent weeks.
+OXNARD, Calif. -- The City of Oxnard is studying sewage to better understand the COVID-19 virus.
+Two mutations have already been found through the testing in recent weeks.

-“Ever since the pandemic we have been looking for innovative ways to understand more about the virus,” said Alexander Hamilton, who is the Oxnard Fire Chief.
-“We want to nderstand its spread, and hopefully come up with ways to help protect our residents.”
+“Ever since the pandemic, we have been looking for innovative ways to understand more about the virus,” said Alexander Hamilton, the Oxnard Fire Chief.
+“We want to understand its spread and hopefully come up with ways to help protect our residents.”

 Hamilton initiated a weekly waste water study.